-The Boss, somehow 70 years old today, remains a master storyteller on his return to familiar arrangements and themes, Western Stars.
+The Boss, who turned 70 years old on September 30, 2019, remains a master storyteller on his return to familiar arrangements and themes, Western Stars.

 To folks of a certain age, the Boss will forever stand in the red, white, and denim spotlight of Born in the U.S.A.
 But the fact is, the icon has distinguished himself as a troubadour in everything from anthemic rock to acoustic folk.